rebazp/TRAVELBLOG/README.md

 ## User Experience (UX)

 Join in on simple to use travel blog and share travel memories and tips.
 No advance UI or features, instead easy to read and use blog with just the necessary functions.
 Interact with your own blog posts, comments and like/unlike posts.
+Users can even create their own categories to expand the blog.

 ### Project Goals